-The Tikvah Advanced Institutes aim to provide accomplished professionals from around the globe the opportunity to study big ideas, great texts, and current issues with some of the world’s leading thinkers and practitioners.
-Institute Participants will receive a generous stipend that will cover living expenses in New York City or Jerusalem during their time there.
+The Tikvah Advanced Institutes are for accomplished professionals from around the globe.
+Participants will receive a generous stipend that will cover living expenses in New York City or Jerusalem during their time there.
 Explore Tikvah’s current Advanced Institute offerings and past seminars on Jewish Thought, War & Statesmanship, Economics & Public Policy, and Social Thought.

 Stipend: $1,000 (NYC area residents); $2,000 (Domestic US); $3,000 (International)